syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 This section describes how to use [System.Data.SqlClient](https://www.nuget.org/packages/System.Data.SqlClient/4.8.6?_src=template) to retrieve data from a Microsoft SQL server database and bind it to the Blazor DataGrid.

-Microsoft SQL database bound to the grid in different ways, and I'll provide two examples on my end using different approaches: a custom adapter with local binding and API services with a URL adapter.
+Microsoft SQL database can be bound to the datagrid in different ways (i.e.) DataSource property, CustomAdaptor and Remote Databinding using various adaptors (WebAPI, OData, ODataV4, URLadaptor).
+Here listed two options are the most efficient and easily customizable approaches.
+[CustomAdaptor](https://blazor.syncfusion.com/documentation/datagrid/custom-binding) approach suitable to local binding and [URLAdaptor](https://blazor.syncfusion.com/documentation/data/adaptors#url-adaptor) suitable for remote data bidning.
+Both the approaches have capability to handle data and CRUD operations with built-in methods as well as can be customized as per your own.

-**Custom Adapter - Local Binding:**
+**Custom Adaptor**

 A custom adapter allows you to perform manual operations on the data.
-This is demonstrated below by implementing custom data binding and editing operations in the DataGrid component.
+For implementing custom data binding in Grid, DataAdaptor class is used.
+It class acts as a base class and has both synchronous and asynchronous method signatures whcih can be overriden in CustomAdaptor.

-**API Services with URL Adapter-Remote data binding:**
+**API Services with URL Adaptor**

-The UrlAdaptor acts as the base adaptor for interacting with remote data services.Using API services with a URL adapter involves creating your own service to connect to the adapter and bind data to the grid.
-You can also connect your own service to different adapters like OData v4 or WebAPI adapters.
+Remotely database can be bound to grid using multiple adaptors namely WebAPI, OData, ODataV4 including the URLadaptor.
+If you have pre configured API service following existing WebAPI standards, then WebAPI adaptor can be utilized to achieve your requirement.
+The URL adaptor send all requests to API service as a **POST** reqeust.
+The UrlAdaptor acts as the base adaptor for interacting with remote data services.

 ## Binding data from Microsoft SQL Server using Custom Adaptor